QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 Substructure Hydrodynamics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The hydrodynamic forces acting on a substructure can be evaluated by means of linear potential flow theory or the Morison equation.
 When the Morison Equation is used (see :ref:`Morison Equation-Related Parameters`) Morison coefficients are assigned to each substructure member and the resulting forces (based on local wave and floater kinematics) are applied locally to each member.
 Alternatively, a linear potential flow solver (such as WAMIT, NEMOH, or ANSYS AQWA) can generate databases representing lumped hydrodynamic forces acting on the substructure (see :ref:`Linear Potential Flow-Related Parameters`).
+Furthermore, it is also possible to assign *lumped* 6x6 hydrodynamic linear or quadratic drag and added mass matrices (see :ref:`Lumped Mass, Inertia and Hydrodynamic Forces`).

 Different Scenarios
 ^^^^^^^^^^^^^^^^^^^